 Rachel has extensive experience with the pediatric population; evaluating and conducting therapy to preschool and school-age students with developmental delays.
 Her areas of expertise include articulation and phonological disorders, oral-motor difficulties and childhood apraxia of speech, expressive and receptive language delays, pragmatic/socialization difficulties, and Autism Spectrum Disorders.
 She believes the most effective way to build a child’s speech and language skills are through interactive activities and play!

 In April 2023, Rachel completed the Advanced DTTC Training (Dynamic Temporal & Tactile Cueing); used to treat Childhood Apraxia of Speech.
 Rachel is trained in the PROMPT technique and TalkTools® hierarchy; used to treat a variety of oral-motor difficulties and articulation delays.
 She is also trained in the Orton-Gillingham Reading Program; a multi-sensory reading/spelling technique used for struggling readers or children with Dyslexia.
 Rachel has also received training and education on common developmental conditions and therapy techniques: Autism Spectrum Disorders (ASD), Augmentative Alternative Communication (AAC) use, Applied Behavior Analysis (ABA), Verbal Behavior & Functional Behavior Assessment.
-Rachel has provided supervision to new clinicians and clinical fellows on their first endeavors in the field!
+Rachel provides supervision to students and new clinicians on their first endeavors in the field!

 Rachel is a certified member of the American Speech & Hearing Association.
 She is a New York & New Jersey state licensed Speech-Language Pathologist and is a certified Teacher of Students with Speech & Language Disabilities.
 In her spare time, she is on the Parent Board of JCC Metrowest in West Orange, New Jersey, where she leads the Fundraising Committee.

-In her personal life, Rachel is mom to Theo, wife to Josh, and dog-mom to Louie.
+In her personal life, Rachel is mom to Theo & Mitzi, wife to Josh, and dog-mom to Louie.
 She enjoys spending her spare time with family and friends.
 But even in her down time, keeps up with current interventions in Speech-Language Pathology to best meet all of her children’s needs.